software-mansion/protostar/website/docs/cli-reference.md

 #### `--no-progress-bar`
 Disable progress bar.
 #### `--report-slowest-tests INT`
-Print slowest tests at the end.
+Print the slowest tests at the end.
 #### `--safe-collecting`
 Use Cairo compiler for test collection.
 #### `--seed INT`